kylewspence/FinSight/docs/PROJECT_SCOPE.md

 - **Shadcn UI**: For core UI components and dashboard layouts

-  - Will use dashboard blocks template for main layout
+  - Will use individual components
   - Provides consistent styling and interactive elements

-- **Tremor**: For data visualization and charts
+- **Visualization**: For visualization / charts

-  - Will use insights template for transaction log visualization
-  - Provides interactive charts, KPI cards, and data tables
+  - Use recharts and customize them to fit our purposes.

 ### Additional Libraries to Consider